Tree growing to 15 m high, found on margins of wet sclerophyll forest, dry sclerophyll woodland and in pure stands, on sandstone and shale.

 matthewii – after Pattrick Matthew, a naturalist from the Central Coast of NSW.

 A rare plant but not listed as endangered.
-Not considered at risk in the wild.
+It is not considered to be at risk of extinction in the wild.

 http://plantnet.rbgsyd.nsw.gov.au/cgi-bin/NSWfl.pl?page=nswfl&lvl=sp&name=Acacia~matthewii